Details

 On the other hand, there are things that lessen the tragedy: First, it's the father who equally loves his wife and his daughter, so can bring some hope & positivity to the family, however, because he doesn't acknowledge her wife's hatred toward Rika, he can't play an active role in resolving the issue.
 His denial strategy fails big time.
 The little sister also later joins her father to make things better, but maybe the real saviour of Rika is her angel-like friend, Nobuko, who acts as a mediator between Rika and the world she's lost connection for a long time.

 My biggest problem with the story is something that's common in J-dorama: Showing sympathy when it's not called for.
 It's true that the mother is a big victim herself, but in any case, she hurts and ruins Rika's life.
-She needs to be stopped in one way or another, but the drama and the last episode, in particular, kind of normalize her toxic relationship with her daughter, as though no direct solution to the problem was needed.
+She needs to be stopped in one way or another, but the drama and the last episode, in particular, kind of justifies her toxic relationship with her daughter, as though no direct solution to the problem was needed.

 The dorama's very old, so you should expect many (unpleasant?) things common in that era, but it's Gold!
 If I consider its production year, I'll give it 10/10, but based on our time rating criteria, 8.5/10 would be my choice!